astro/microvm.nix/doc/src/cpu-emulation.md

   environment.

-- Set `microvm.hypervisor` to `qemu`, given this is the only hypervisor that supports this feature.
+- Set `microvm.hypervisor` to `qemu`, given this is the only VMM that supports this feature.

 - Set `microvm.cpu` to the desired emulated CPU.
 You can find a [list of the available systems